victoriamvu/Predicting-Transcription-Factor-Binding-Sites-Using-a-CNN/project_files/README.md

 1. Use the configuration in `config.yaml` for model parameters and file paths
 2. Implement proper logging using Python's `logging` module
-3. Include docstrings and type hints for all functions
-4. Write unit tests in the `tests/` directory
-5. Use the existing directory structure for inputs and outputs
+3. Use the existing directory structure for inputs and outputs

 ### Example Implementation Approach